 - The examination consists of multiple choice questions (see Examination Blueprint).

 - There will be 190 to 210 multiple choice questions on the examination.

 - Candidates will have three and one half (3 1/2) hours to complete the examination with no scheduled break provided.

-- The examination is written via Computer Based Testing at an authorized Pearson VUE host test centres.
+- The examination is written via Computer Based Testing at an authorized Pearson VUE host test centre.

 - Following recommendation to proceed to the examination, candidates have one year in which to write the examination.
 Examination authorization letters are emailed to all eligible candidates in advance of each examination date.

 - Candidates who fail the first writing of the examination are permitted up to two supplementary writings over the next year.

 - The one year supplementary writing period begins as of the failing of the first examination writing.

 - Candidates rewriting the examination will be required to write the full 3 1/2 hour, multiple choice examination.